imrushi/imrushi.github.io/content/posts/go-basics-and-a-dash-of-clean-code.md

 `var name string`

-- `var` :- It is a keyword.
+- `var` :- A keyword.
-- `name` :- It will be a variable name that you want to access in your program.
+- `name` :- A variable name that you want to access in your program.
-- `string` :- It will be any datatype that the variable will hold data for.
-(Go-supported datatypes)
+- `string` :- Any datatype that the variable will hold data for.
+(Go-supported datatype)

 Once you declare a variable, you can assign any value of that type to it with the `=` sign.